indranilroy99/Bank-of-Pluto/README.md

 # 🏦 Bank of Pluto - Buffer Overflow Vulnerable Web Application

-An intentionally vulnerable banking web application designed for educational purposes to demonstrate buffer overflow vulnerabilities.
+This is an intentionally vulnerable banking web application designed for educational purposes to demonstrate buffer overflow vulnerabilities.
 This application is perfect for cybersecurity students learning about buffer overflow attacks in a controlled environment.

 ## ⚠️ Disclaimer